 Preventing and Thawing Frozen Pipes

-These tips will help you prevent your pipes from freezing and if they do how best to thaw you’re freezing pipes
+These tips will help prevent your pipes from freezing (and if they do freeze, how best to thaw them)

 The best way to deal with freezing pipes is to prevent them in the first place.
 But if the unthinkable does happen, you’ll have to act fast to minimize the damage and cost of repairs.